Best New Restaurant (open less than 2 years)

-Whether it's pizza, pasta, or anything that can conceivably be breaded and deep-fried, this fixture on the corner of Nine Mile and Woodward has been serving it up since 1961.
-Como's sheltered outdoor dining area offers a place for eating and boozing, with heating elements for added comfort on chilly days.
+Whether it’s pizza, pasta, or anything that can conceivably be breaded and deep-fried, this fixture on the corner of Nine Mile and Woodward has been serving it up since 1961.
+Como’s sheltered outdoor dining area offers a place for noshing and boozing — mostly boozing — with heating elements for added comfort on chilly days.

 Avalon International Breads

-Their scones are among the best we've had, crisp on the outside, moist and soft on the inside, coming in a variety of flavors.
-Last year, they joined forces with the new Red Hook coffee shop; Pinwheel bakes in the back and Red Hook brews up front.
-Now that's a tasty sort of synergy!
+Their scones are among the best we’ve had: crisp on the outside, moist and soft on the inside, coming in a variety of flavors.
+Two years ago, they joined forces with the new Red Hook coffee shop; Pinwheel bakes in the back and Red Hook brews up front.
+Now that’s our kind of synergy!

 541 Monroe St., Detroit; 313-963-9603